 Understanding and Improving

-It is our goal to provide you with professional information to help optimize your understanding and treatment of expressive aphasia.
+Our goal is to provide you with clinical information and professional exercises on DVD to help optimize your understanding and treatment of expressive aphasia.

 Clinical speech and language therapy has successfully provided quality improvements to people afflicted with aphasia for decades.
 Although all patients recover at different rates and degrees, one fact remains constant:

-Significant improvements are common results of daily exercise!
+Significant improvements are the result of daily exercise!

-Here, we will show you how to include intensive speech therapy in your daily routine in order to reach your highest potential.
+We will show you how to include intensive speech therapy in your daily routine in order to reach your highest potential!

 What is Expressive Aphasia?